JuliaMerz/personal-site/content/index.rst

 I'm an Electrical Engineering Computer Science student at UC Berkeley.
 I mostly do full stack web development, and I have experience with everything from front end javascript to apache configuration and project deployment.
-My favorite language is python, and my favorite framework is Flask.
+At the moment, my favorite language is python, and my favorite framework is Flask.

 When I'm not coding, I serve as executive officer for Hackers\@Berkeley, a director at Cal Hacks, and a founder-in-absentia